Our strategic discipleship plan for the entire congregation—from birth through retirement—starts with Sunday school.

 8th Grade

 Eight graders walk through a year-long confirmation class as they solidify the basics of their belief in and love for Christ.
-Student confirmation takes place each Spring.
+Student confirmation takes place each spring.
+Class meets in the small study room inside the right half of the youth room downstairs.

 for Children